p-misner/ReactWeatherApp/README.md

 ### Step 1: Build

 run `npm build` to have a bundle.js file created.
-This is what will be running inside heroku
+This is what will be running inside heroku.
+Also `npm install express --save-dev`

 ### Step 2: Express Server